ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 # Proxy Response Behavior {#response}

-Upon receipt of a REGISTER_CLIENT_CID or REGISTER_SERVER_CID capsule, Sthe proxy validates the registration, tries to establish the appropriate mappings as described in {{mappings}}, and establishes a new server-facing socket if necessary.
+Upon receipt of a REGISTER_CLIENT_CID or REGISTER_SERVER_CID capsule, the proxy validates the registration, tries to establish the appropriate mappings as described in {{mappings}}, and establishes a new server-facing socket if necessary.